The Legal Engine of DeFi

 The following is a preview for a global clearing system, we are developing at Tau to bring financial instruments natively on-chain.

 Decentralised finance aims to make financial services more open, efficient, and resilient than its traditional alternatives.
 One of its largest barriers in adoption is its detachment from real economies.
 There are two prominent causes for this: first, on-chain financial instruments are currently implemented through imperfect financial agreements, thereby carrying a legal risk premium; second, financial instruments in DeFi cannot be integrated into off-chain financial law without sacrificing their decentralisation, thereby limiting the addressable application space.
 Together, these causes currently bar DeFi from being integrated into real economies and traditional financial systems.
-To close the gap between code and law in a decentralised manner there needs to be a connection layer between public blockchains and legal systems.
-This layer would take the role of a global communication and clearing system, ensuring the adherence to the rules of law, keeping track of on-chain movements and agreements, and reporting to regulatory bodies.

 The legal protocol we propose creates this link through decentralised consensus mechanisms, on-chain codified agreements, and capital markets licenses.
 It enables the creation of on-chain agreements without a legal risk premium and the integration of DeFi and Crypto applications into off-chain financial law.